wp-cli/handbook/repository-management.md

 ### Package Releases

-Package releases happen on an as-needed basis.
+Package releases happen on an as-needed basis and are executed by the [maintainers](https://github.com/orgs/wp-cli/teams/maintainers).
 A package is tagged for a release when:

 * It has a reasonable number of changes that have been sitting for a while (couple weeks or more).
 * It has a substantial enhancement (e.g. a new command) that's worth getting into the nightly build.